-Omid Tofighian is a lecturer, researcher and community advocate, combining philosophy with interests in rhetoric, religion, popular culture, transnationalism, displacement and discrimination.
+Omid Tofighian is a lecturer, researcher and community advocate, combining philosophy with interests in citizen media, rhetoric, religion, popular culture, transnationalism, displacement and discrimination.
 He completed his PhD in philosophy at Leiden University, Netherlands, and graduated with a combined honors degree in philosophy and studies in religion at the University of Sydney.
-Tofighian has lived variously in the United Arab Emirates where he taught at Abu Dhabi University; Belgium where he was a visiting scholar at K.U.
-Leuven; Netherlands for his PhD; and intermittent periods in Iran for research.
-His current roles include honorary research associate for the department of philosophy at the University of Sydney; faculty at Iran Academia; and campaign manager for Why Is My Curriculum White? - Australasia.
-He contributes to community arts and cultural projects and works with asylum seekers, refugees and young people from Western Sydney.
-He has published numerous book chapters and journal articles and is author of Myth and Philosophy in Platonic Dialogues (Palgrave 2016) and translator of Manus by Behrouz Boochani (Picador 2017).
+Tofighian has lived variously in Australia where he taught at different universities; the United Arab Emirates where he taught at Abu Dhabi University; Belgium where he was a visiting scholar at K.U.
+Leuven; the Netherlands for his PhD; and intermittent periods in Iran for research.
+His current roles include Assistant Professor of Philosophy, American University in Cairo; Honorary Research Associate for the Department of Philosophy, University of Sydney; faculty at Iran Academia; and campaign manager for Why Is My Curriculum White? - Australasia.
+He contributes to community arts and cultural projects and works with refugees, migrants and youth.
+He has published numerous book chapters and journal articles, is author of Myth and Philosophy in Platonic Dialogues (Palgrave Macmillan 2016) and translator of Behhouz Boochani's book No Friend But The Mountains: Writing From Manus Prison (Pan Macmillan-Picador 2018).

 - Tofighian, Omid.
 “Contemporary Liminal Encounters: Moving Beyond Traditional Plots in Majidi’s Baran."
 In Conflict and Development in Iranian Film, edited by A.A.
 Seyed-Gohrab & K. Talattof, 103-116.
 Leiden: LUP, 2013.